U.S. Citizens and Immigrants (Domestic Undergraduate Applicants)

 Admission Requirements—Entering Freshmen

-To be admitted as freshmen, students need to fulfill each of the requirements (or alternatives to each) as specified in items 1-4 below.
+To be admitted as freshmen, applicants need to fulfill each of the requirements (or alternatives) as specified in all of items 1-4 below.

 1. High school graduation requirement.
-Must have graduated from a standard or accredited high school.
-Students who have not graduated from high school or from a standard or accredited high school may meet entry requirements through alternative testing.
+Applicants must have graduated from a standard or regionally accredited high school.
+Students who have not from a standard or regionally accredited high school may meet entry requirements through alternative testing.
 Alternative testing includes successful completion of one of the following:

 • Test of General Education Development (GED):